sharst/OpenHumidor-Arduino/README.md

 git submodule init
 git submodule update
 ```
 in the root of the OpenHumidor-arduino repository after you have cloned it.
+This creates a folder called NRFLib.
+Copy it to your sketchbook/libraries folder, and you're good to go.

 For more information on the OpenHumidor project, visit the [main repository](https://github.com/sharst/OpenHumidor) or have a look at the [wiki](https://github.com/sharst/OpenHumidor/wiki)